Focusing on affordability in private education

 We're very fortunate to be in the position of having a 155-year legacy of students having lived the TCS experience and feeling a deep connection to the school,” says LaBranche.
 “Because of their life-altering experience, many of our alumni want to give back.
 This has led to one of the largest endowments in the country.”

-There’s also an award for Quebec Francophone students, the Caroline Chagnon Memorial Bursary, established in honour of a TCS alumna who died far too young.
-“This scholarship is for students who come to TCS for Grades 11 and 12 in lieu of going to CEGEP,” says LaBranche.
+For instance, “Our premier scholarship program is called the Cirne National Scholarship,” says LaBranche.
+“Lew Cirne, class of 1989, generously made a substantial donation to the school so that we can provide a full boarding scholarship to an incoming Grade 9 Canadian boarding student for each new school year.”
+There’s also an award for Quebec Francophone students, the Caroline Chagnon Memorial Bursary, awarded to students who come to TCS for Grades 11 and 12 in lieu of going to CEGEP.
 “We have two of these awards, offered annually, and they cover all the regular fees plus travel and other extra expenses like laptops.”

 Through generous scholarships like these and its exceptional bursary program, TCS provides the kind of robust financial assistance that enables it to achieve one of its core aims—increasing its diversity.
 “By making our school available to more types of families, we’re able to provide an inclusive community with people from all sorts of backgrounds,” says LaBranche.
 “We believe this is one of the things that makes TCS so special.”